wp-plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 2.0.8 =
+* improved performance on Products page
+* database upgrade to version 43

+= 2.0.7.11 =
+* improved display of eBay status in WooCommerce - split variations / multiple items per product
+* show WooCommerce order status on Orders page and indicate when an order has been trashed or deleted (show Create Order link then)
+* fixed seller profiles being shown for default account instead of selected account when editing listing profile
+* fixed check for duplicates when multiple accounts are used
+* fixed reducing eBay stock during checkout for multiple accounts
+* fixed bug in woocommerce-woowaitlist (codecanyon version)
+* fixed selecting shipping destinations on edit product page on WooCommerce 2.3 (chosen.js)
+* fixed updating seller profiles when refreshing eBay account

+= 2.0.7.10 =
+* update legacy account data when adding new eBay account or when updating default account
+* fixed rare issue where incorrect quantity was sent to eBay (when revising items with sales)
+* prevent php warning on profile editor when no shipping packages are available

+= 2.0.7.9 =
+* retry without variation pictures when ReviseItem fails with error 21916734 (Variation pictures cannot be removed during restricted revise)
+* tweaked default template to prevent issues in firefox
+* various smaller improvements

+= 2.0.7.8 =
+* fixed variation options in WooCommerce 2.3

 = 2.0.7.7 =
 * added filter hook wplister_get_ebay_category_type
 * added option to set WooCommerce order status for shipped eBay orders